OCA/e-commerce/website_sale_checkout_comment/README.rst

 eCommerce Checkout Comments
 ===========================

-This module extends the functionality of eCommerce to allow write conmments in checkout process.
+This module extends the functionality of eCommerce to allow write comments in checkout process.

 Usage